CL-CHEN-Lab/RepliSeq/README.md

 # RepliSeq

+This is an R package which aims at helping to process Repli-seq data.
+It takes raw counts (Bedgraph file format) as input and makes it then quick and easy to further analyze the DNA replication timing with a set of functions to manipulate and vizualize the data.
+RepliSeq functions include **loading** multi-fraction Repli-seq assay data as count matrices (from 2 to N fractions depending on the experimental design) but also **rescaling** profiles to any resolution and calculting the **Replication timing** as the S50 (moment in the S-phase where a loci reaches 50% of its total measured replication on a scale from 0, early, to 1, late)

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Analysis of Repli-Seq data to study DNA replication timing program in R.

-## Description:

-An R package that features a set of functions to conduct Repli-seq data analysis.

-We propose this package to analyze Repli-seq data within data.frames, which lets you easily complete your analysis with dplyr, calculate intersections with tidygenomics and plot your results with ggplot vizualizations.

-RepliSeq functions include **loading** multi-fractions (from 2 to N fractions defined by your experiment dessign and your hardware capabilities) Repli-seq assay data as count matrices; **rescaling** profiles; **smoothing** profiles; calculting metrics such as **Replication timing** (calculated as the S50, on a scale from 0, early, to 1, late, which is the moment in S phase when a sequence has been replicated in 50% of cells replication timing) and **URI** (Under replication index got from two repliseq assays comparison).

 ## Installation: